Star NY Times Reporter Accused of Using ‘N-Word,’ Making Other Racist Comments

 In 2019, one of those experts was McNeil, a high-profile health and science reporter who joined the paper in 1976.
 He accompanied a student group on a Times “Student Journey” to Peru that focused on community-based health care in the region.

-After the excursion ended, multiple students and parents of those on the trip relayed a series of troubling complaints, according to multiple parents of students on the trip who spoke with The Daily Beast, along with documents shared with the Times and reviewed by the Beast: McNeil repeatedly made racist and sexist remarks throughout the trip including, according to two complaints, using the “n-word.”
+After the excursion ended, according to multiple parents of students on the trip who spoke with The Daily Beast along with documents shared with the Times and reviewed by the Beast, many participants relayed a series of troubling accusations to the paper: McNeil repeatedly made racist and sexist remarks throughout the trip including, according to two complaints, using the “n-word.”

 A photo from the trip showed that at least 26 students participated.
 Of that group, at least six students or their parents told the tour company that partnered with the Times that McNeil used racially insensitive or outright racist language while accompanying the participants on the trip, which according to the Times website typically costs nearly $5,500.
 Two students specifically alleged that the science reporter used the “n-word” and suggested he did not believe in the concept of white privilege; three other participants alleged that McNeil made racist comments and used stereotypes about Black teenagers.